-- Personal finance: Using chatbots to help people manage their spending
+- Personal finance: Chatbots to help manage spending

-- Commercial Banking: How JP Morgan’s chatbot saves the company 360,000 hours a year
+- Commercial banking: JPMorgan chatbot saves the company 360,000 hours annually

-- Diagnostics: Using chatbots to triage care and reduce the burden on GPs
+- Diagnostics: Chatbots assist with triage and reduce the burden on GPs

-- Patient engagement: Reducing intervention without sacrificing patient satisfaction
+- Patient engagement: Reducing human intervention without sacrificing patient satisfaction

 - Mental health: How CBT chatbots help patients reframe negative thoughts